mrpotatosanta/bo1-zombies-autosplitter/README.md

 # LiveSplit Autosplitter for Call of Duty: Black Ops 1 Zombies

-This repository contains a LiveSplit Autosplitter designed for Call of Duty: Black Ops 1 Zombies speedruns and high-round attempts.
+This repository contains a LiveSplit Autosplitter designed for Call of Duty: Black Ops 1 Zombies speedruns and high round attempts.

 Developed and maintained by [mrpotatosanta](https://www.twitch.tv/mrpotatosanta)